 2. Thrombotic Thrombocytopenic Purpura

 Thrombotic thrombocytopenic purpura (TTP) is a rare blood disorder that can lead to anemia.
-It’s defined by blood clots forming in small
+It’s defined by blood clots forming in small blood vessels, which blocks oxygen flow and causes serious issues.

 The constant clotting also uses up platelets.
 It brings on bleeding problems under the skin, causing petechiae.
 Purpura, or purple bruises, can also develop.4